coderedcorp/coderedcms/docs/getting_started/tutorial11.rst

     The Privacy options pop-up screen.

-You can set up password-protected pages for sales presentations, for example, or to share private or specialized, but not sensitive, information.
+You can set up password-protected pages for sales presentations or to share private or specialized, but not sensitive, information.